aiven/aiven-docs/docs/tools/terraform/howto/use-opentofu.md

 Set up the OpenTofu project in an empty folder:

-1. Create a new file, `provider.tf`, and add the following code to declare a dependency on the Aiven Provider, specifying the [version](https://registry.terraform.io/providers/aiven/aiven/latest).
+1. Create a file, `provider.tf`, and add the following code to declare a dependency on the Aiven Provider, specifying the [version](https://registry.terraform.io/providers/aiven/aiven/latest).